Klara in the Sea

 Day 3 – collision with a flying fish

-Anyways, in the end the squall wasn’t so bad and soon the skies cleared, and all was well.
+Anyway, in the end, the squall wasn’t so bad, and soon, the skies cleared, and all was well.

 Dry flying fish from the deck